California Proposition 213: What It Is and How It Affects Your Car Accident Case

 Proposition 213 is an intricate California law that affects the rights of certain drivers to recover damages after a motor vehicle accident.
 Understanding the law, its exceptions, and how it may apply to your case is crucial.
 To achieve the best possible outcome for your case, we highly suggest seeking the guidance of an experienced personal injury attorney.

-Whether you have incurred medical expenses, lost income, endured pain and suffering, or experienced any other damages, our personal injury attorneys will work tirelessly to win the full compensation you deserve.
+The founder and president of WCTL, Neama Rahmani, is a former federal prosecutor and Harvard graduate and he has built an expert team, composed of super lawyers and talented representatives ready to assist you every step of the way.
+Whether you have incurred medical expenses, lost income, endured pain and suffering, or experienced any other damages, our personal injury attorneys will work tirelessly to get you the full compensation you deserve.